 Traditionally, Brigid is thought to have been born at Faughart (County Louth).
 Her father was Dubhthach, a Leinster pagan chieftain, her mother Brocca, a Pictish Christian.
 Brigid was named after the goddess Brigid of Dubhthach's religion, a goddess of fire.

-In 468 Brigid converted to Christianity, having been a fan of Saint Patrick's preaching for some time.
-Her father was not pleased when she felt a longing to enter religious life, keeping her at home first.
-Where she became known for her generosity and charity: Never refusing any poor who came knocking at Dubhthach's door, the household needed a steady supply of milk, flour and other essentials.
-Having nothing else to hand, she even gave her father's jewelled sword to a leper.
+In 468, Brigid left behind her half-pagan roots and converted to Christianity, having been a fan of Saint Patrick's preaching for some time.
+Her father was not pleased when she felt a longing to enter religious life, and tried in vain to keep her at home at first.
+Stuck in her own family house, she became known for her generosity and charity.
+She never refused any poor beggar who came knocking at Dubhthach's door, and the household needed a steady supply of milk, flour, and other essentials for her to give away.
+Having nothing else to hand, she once even gave her father's jeweled sword to a leper.

 Dubhthach finally gave in, and sent Brigid to a convent, maybe simply to avoid bankruptcy.

 Receiving the veil from Saint Mel, Brigid embarked on a career as convent founder, starting in Clara (County Offaly).
-But her activity in Kildare became most important - around the year 470 she founded Kildare Abbey, a „co-ed“ monastery for both nuns and monks.
-Kildare comes from cill-dara, meaning „the church of the oak“ - Brigid's cell being under a large oak tree.
+However, she is really known for her activity in Kildare, which became her most important life's work.
+Around the year 470, she founded Kildare Abbey, a co-ed monastery for both nuns and monks.
+Kildare comes from cill-dara, meaning "the church of the oak" because Brigid's cell was located under a large oak tree.

-As abbess, Brigid held considerable power – in fact she became a bishop in all but name.
-The abbesses of Kildare had an administrative authority equal to that of a bishop until 1152.
+As abbess, Brigid held considerable power – in fact, she became a bishop in all but name (as women were not and still are not allowed to become Bishops within the Catholic Church).
+Nevertheless, the abbesses of Kildare had an administrative authority equal to that of a bishop until 1152.

-Dying in or around 525, Brigid was first buried in a tomb before the high altar of Kildare's abbey church.
-Later her remains are said to have been exhumed and transported to Downpatrick - to rest with the two other patron saints of Ireland, Patrick and Columba (Columcille).
+Dying in or around 525, Saint Brigid was first buried in a tomb before the high altar of Kildare's abbey church.
+Later her remains are said to have been exhumed and transported to Downpatrick - to rest with the two other patron saints of Ireland: Patrick, and Columba (Columcille).

 The Religious Impact of Saint Brigid

-In Ireland, Brigid was quickly and still is regarded as the most holy native saint after Patrick – a ranking that secured her the somewhat ambiguous name of „Mary of the Gaels“ (maybe she was a virgin, but she certainly had no virgin birth).
-Brigid remains a popular name in Ireland.
-And hundreds of place-names honouring Brigid are found all over Ireland, but also in neighbouring Scotland: The ever-popular Kilbride (Church of Brigid), Templebride or Tubberbride are just a few examples.
+In Ireland, Brigid was quickly and still is regarded as the holiest native saint after Patrick – a ranking that secured her the somewhat ambiguous name of "Mary of the Gaels," even though she is not at all associated with a virgin birth.
+Because of her venerated position in Irish religious life, Brigid remains a popular name in Ireland and there are hundreds of place-names honoring Brigid found all over Ireland.
+Her popularity as a saint also seems to extend to neighboring Scotland where you can find the ever-popular Kilbride (Church of Brigid), Templebride or Tubberbride, just to give a few examples.

 Irish missionaries made Brigid a popular saint for converted pagans all over Europe too – especially in pre-reformation times Brigid of Kildare had many British and continental followers, though the distinction to other saints of the same name is occasionally blurry.